npenin/jnode/README.md

 });
 ```

-As you can see, the function passed to the $ function expects 3 arguments : the request, the response, and the japi.
+As you can see, the function passed to $ expects 3 arguments : the request, the response, and the japi.

-japi is a function built-in to jnode used to wrap the result of your handler.
-In the quit handler, a simple string is retrurned but it also could have been a JSON object.
+japi is a function built into jnode used to wrap the result of your handler.
+In the quit handler, a simple string is returned but it also could have been a JSON object.
 The JSON object would then have been wrapped by the callback if the expected result is jsonp.

 How to make japi know which content type is expected
 ====